2014 South Carolina elections

 A general election was held in the U.S. state of South Carolina on November 4, 2014.
-All of South Carolina's executive officers were up for election as well as both United States Senate seats, and all of South Carolina's seven seats in the United States House of Representatives.
+All of South Carolina's executive officers were up for election, all of the seats in the General Assembly's House of Representatives, both United States Senate seats, and all of South Carolina's seven seats in the United States House of Representatives.

 Primary elections were held on June 10, 2014, and primary runoffs were held on June 24.

+State House of Representatives

+All 124 seats in the state House were up for election.
+Both major parties maintained their seat share, with the Republicans holding 78 seats and the Democrats holding 46.

 Governor

 Incumbent Republican Governor Nikki Haley ran for re-election to a second term.

-Democratic State Senator Vincent Sheheen, the nominee in 2010 ran again.
+Democratic state senator Vincent Sheheen, the nominee in 2010 ran again.